KhushiPatel01/Trishul_Pattern_Java/README.md

 # Trishul_Pattern_Java
-This Is Trishul Pattern In Rows=6 And Coloums=7
+This Is Trishul Pattern In JAVA
+ASKED AS A QUESTION IN ACTY SOLUTIONS COMPANY